LesleyLai/digital-garden/content/Concepts/logical fallacies.md

 - [[false equivalence|false equivalence]]
 - [[moralistic fallacy|moralistic fallacy]] - assuming that an aspect of nature which has socially unpleasant consequences cannot exist
 - [[nirvana fallacy|nirvana fallacy]] - comparing actual things with unrealistic, idealized alternatives or assume there is a perfect solution to a particular problem
-- [[cherry picking|cherry picking]] - pointing to individual cases of data that confirm a position while ignoring the rest
 - [[psychologist's fallacy|psychologist's fallacy]] - assume subjective experience reflects the true nature of an even
 - [[retrospective determinism|retrospective determinism]] - because something happened under some circumstances, it was therefore bound to happen due to those circumstances
 - [[courtier's reply|courtier's reply]] - respondent to criticism claims that the critic lacks sufficient expertise to pose any criticism